-(a) Are verifiable from the recipient's records;
+- (a) Are verifiable from the recipient's records; - (b) Are not included as contributions for any other Federally-assisted program; - (c) Are necessary and reasonable for proper and efficient accomplishment of project objectives; - (d) Are types of charges that would be allowable under the applicable cost principles;

-(b) Are not included as contributions for any other Federally-assisted program; Are necessary and reasonable for proper and efficient accomplishment of project objectives;
+(e) Are not paid by the Federal Government under another assistance agreement (unless the agreement is authorized by Federal law to be used for cost sharing or matching);

-(d) Are types of charges that would be allowable under the applicable cost principles; (e) Are not paid by the Federal Government under another assistance agreement (unless the agreement is authorized by Federal law to be used for cost sharing or matching); (f) Are provided for in the approved budget when required by the Federal agency; and the absences there are
+(f) Are provided for in the approved budget when required by the Federal agency; and c.
+Values for recipient in-kind contributions will be established in accordance with the applicable cost principles.